MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tune-performance-defender-antivirus.md

 ## Additional resources

-If you’re looking for Antivirus related information for other platforms, see:
+If you’re looking for Antivirus-related information for other platforms, see:

 - [Set preferences for Microsoft Defender for Endpoint on macOS](mac-preferences.md)
 - [Microsoft Defender for Endpoint on Mac](microsoft-defender-endpoint-mac.md)